Bucks, Antetokounmpo hold off Magic 109-102 - WHIZ News

 Franz Wagner led Orlando with 25 points.
 Markelle Fultz and Paolo Banchero added 20 points each.
 Banchero also had 12 rebounds for the Magic, who lost their ninth straight.

+During the review, the officials determined that Wagner had not set his feet in advance of the contact with Antetokounmpo.

+“Honestly, you never want to be in a position at the end of a game to not have the power,” said Wagner, who had 19 points and 12 rebounds.
+“So even if (the call) went my way, I still put myself in that position with cheap fouls.
+I regret those three cheap fouls that I got before that.
+But that’s life, and I’ve got to do better next time.”

-Antetokounmpo made both free throws and scored on a subsequent layup, putting the Bucs up 104-97 with 1:22 remaining.
+Antetokounmpo made one free throw and scored on a subsequent layup, putting the Bucs up 104-97 with 1:22 remaining.

+Antetokounmpo was 8 for 11 from the free throw line, though did have one taken away for not shooting within the allotted 10 seconds.
+He is 49 for 67 (73%) since a three-game stretch in November where he shot a horrible 13 for 38 (34%).

+“As I’ve said, 10 games ago, I wasn’t at my best,” Antetokounmpo said.
+“Now I’m making some.
+I’m shooting it better and hopefully I can keep this up.
+And I believe I’m going to keep this up.”

 TIP-INS

-Bucks: The Bucks have beaten the Magic 12 straight times. … C Brook Lopez got the night off, leaving George Hill as the only Buck to have played in all 23 games. … G Grayson Allen was out with a foot injury.
+Bucks: The Bucks have beaten the Magic 12 straight times. … AJ Green had 12 points in 10 minutes off the bench. … C Brook Lopez got the night off, leaving George Hill as the only Buck to have played in all 23 games. … G Grayson Allen was out with a foot injury.

-Magic: G Jalen Suggs missed his 11th game due to a sore right ankle. … C Wendell Carter Jr. (right plantar fascia) missed his 10th game. … C Mo Bamba missed a fifth straight game with back pain.
+Magic: The Magic bench shot 6 for 32 including Cole Anthony’s 0 for 9. … G Jalen Suggs missed his 11th game due to a sore right ankle. … C Wendell Carter Jr. (right plantar fascia) missed his 10th game. … C Mo Bamba missed a fifth straight game with back pain.

 UP NEXT